The 2017 Gamma LT vs. the 2016

 The Gamma LT pant is unique in the bunch that we tested because it feels like a technical rain layer.
 But, the rub is not, in fact, waterproof.
 Instead, you are left with a slick, "nylony" feel that is a bit clammy on bare skin.
 Initially, we were quite turned off by this feel, but have to admit that as we wore the pant more often, we warmed up to it considerably and didn't find the feel so odd after a few days of wear.
 Perhaps the high performance started to bias our minds a little bit.

-Our main tester had a tall and lanky frame and the fit of these hiking pants was nearly perfect; neither bulky and baggy, nor too tight.
-Athletic, as Arc'teryx describes it, seems perfect, and it is exactly what you want out of an active garment.
+Our chief tester has a tall and lanky frame, and the fit of these hiking pants was nearly perfect; they were neither bulky and baggy nor too tight.
+Athletic, as Arc'teryx describes it, seems perfect, and it is precisely what you want out of an active garment.
 The 16% elastane woven in with the nylon fabric makes it perfectly stretchy, giving great mobility for hiking, backpacking, climbing, or almost any other activity you want to do.
 The legs run a little long, but that ensures good lower leg coverage in cooler weather.
-The waist comes with an integrated belt that lives inside the waistband, which is also lined with soft felt for great hip comfort.
+The waist comes with an integrated belt that lives inside the waistband, which also has soft felt for great hip comfort.

 The Gamma LT are long in the legs and loose fitting throughout, although in no way baggy.
 Although they do have some stretch in the fabric, the mobility comes from the loose fit more than anything else.

 Besides the clammy feel, our main complaint was that the pant is simultaneously thin and hot.
-Our test pair was black, which we found them to be uncomfortably warm in the spring sun.
-At the same time, the thin material meant that we felt a bit cold while wearing them out in the winter with nothing on underneath.
-A bit of a paradox.
-In summary: the fit and the mobility were very good, the feel not as much.
-7 out of 10.
+Our test pair was black, which we found to be uncomfortably warm in the spring sun.
+At the same time, the thin material meant that we felt a bit cold while wearing them out in the winter with nothing on underneath — a bit of a paradox.
+In summary: the fit and the mobility were fantastic, the feel not as much — 7 out of 10.

 We could only give these pants a 5 out of 10 for versatility, one of the lowest scores.
-This came from the fact that it is not very good in the cold, or in the heat.
+This decision came from the fact that it is not very good in the cold or the heat.
 In reality, it is a shoulder season pant for mellow middle-temperature ranges.
 It also makes for a good summer pant if you are at high altitudes.

 Without a convertible option, the best way to cool off in these pants is to cinch up the cuff drawcords above the calfs, creating a modified man-pris pants.
 This works great for quick river crossings, but is not nearly as cooling as a pair of shorts.

 We gave this pant a 9 out of 10 for durability, rivaled only by The North Face Paramount 3.0 pant.
-While they are constructed almost completely of very light nylon fabric that doesn't seem like it would be very durable at all, we put them through the ringer, rock climbing and working in them numerous days.
-We couldn't tolerate the idea of a pant that was so expensive that wasn't highly durable, so we made sure to find out.
+While they are constructed almost completely of very light nylon fabric that doesn't seem like it would be very durable at all, we put them through the wringer, rock climbing and working in them many days.
+We couldn't tolerate the idea of a pant so expensive that wasn't highly durable, so we made sure to find out.
 And to be honest, we couldn't put a dent in these pants; they still look perfect.
 Internet reviews seem to back up this finding.
-The stitching and construction quality overall is top-notch, as you would expect from Arc'teryx, long known for their incredibly high construction standards.
+The stitching and construction quality overall are top-notch, as you would expect from Arc'teryx, long known for their incredibly high construction standards.